Jafiri/CovidTracker/README.md

 COVID TRACKER Mobile Application

-Consists of four Modules
+Consists of Six Modules

+ -> Splash screen with animated GIF on it

+ -> User Authentication with phone number OTP based system backend suppoert by firebase database.

  -> Home

         > Can be called as home screen which provid the emergency Dail option along with the numbers of every states.
         > A general information about covid prevention and some protective measures to safe gaurd from covid 19 for the users.

  -> News

         > News screen will display the live current updated news around the world with click option which let the user to view the whole article.
-        > Categories option is there to select which type of perticular news the user wants to see like Health, Technology, science, sports, general, business, Entertainment
+        > Categories option is there to select which type of perticular news the user wants to see like Health, Technology, science, sports, general, business, Entertainment.

+ -> Payment

+        > I have integrated a payment gateway with the help of Razorpay liberary (with demo key).

+  -> Covid Tracker

+        > Shows the live current stats of Confirm cases, Active Cases, Recovered, Deaths and Tested of india and has a option to select all countries and will dispaly the same.
+        > An option is there to check the stats of every Indian states which displayes Total confirmed, ConfirmedCasesIndian, ConfirmedCasesForegin, Discharged, Deaths. > Along with pie chart display.